- Born in Copenhagen, Denmark

 - Lecturing at many different institutions on her ideas on how to teach art

 - Enrolls at the Danish Teacher Training College to study Visual Communication with the artists Kirsten Justesen and Knud Andersen.

-- Takes an interest in organic architecture, making conceptual work on intervals with thread, glass fibre and paint, constructing “inner spaces”
+- Takes an interest in organic architecture, making conceptual work on intervals with thread, glass fibre and paint, constructing “intervals”

 - Approached by the Nysted Cultural Department to help building up a cultural art centre in Nysted in the Southern part of DK

 - Provided with studio at the estate of Hestkoebgaard, Birkeroed, in exchange for organizing cultural events.